andikrueger/AzureCP/Install-AzureCP.md

 ## How to install AzureCP

-> **Important:**
+### Important

-> **Always start a new PowerShell console** to ensure using up to date persisted objects, which avoids nasty errors.
+> **Always start a new PowerShell process** to ensure using up to date persisted objects and avoid nasty errors.
 > AzureCP 17 requires at least .NET 4.6.1 [(released in 2015)](https://docs.microsoft.com/en-us/lifecycle/products/microsoft-net-framework-461).
 > **AzureCP 18 (or newer) requires at least .NET 4.7.2** [(released in 2018)](https://docs.microsoft.com/en-us/lifecycle/products/microsoft-net-framework-472).
 > If something goes wrong, [check this page](Fix-setup-issues.html) to fix issues.

+### Installation procedure

 SharePoint (especially 2019) has unaddressed reliability issues when deploying farm solutions on farms with multiple servers.
 The more servers the farm has, the bigger the risk that deployment fails.
-To address this, cmdlet `Install-SPSolution` can be run with `-Local` but it requires more operations.
+To mitigate this, cmdlet `Install-SPSolution` can be used with `-Local` but it requires more operations.
-This page will guide you through the steps to install AzureCP in a safe and reliable way, make sure you follow all of them:
+This page will guide you through the steps to install AzureCP in a safe and reliable way.
+Make sure to complete all of them:

 - Download AzureCP.wsp.
 - Install and deploy the solution, using either the "simple" or the "safe" method: